 Armband Mandala Tattoo

-Mandalas make for great centerpieces for armbands, as they provide a focal point to draw your eye to.
+Mandala tattoos make for great centerpieces for armbands, as they provide a focal point that draws the eye.
 Their shape also makes for a great starting point for adding detailing and extra design.

 Personalized Mandala Tattoo